Aropha/dreamhost-flask-project-setup/README.md

-# Setting up flask on DreamHost for web app deployment
+# Setting up flask in DreamHost for web app deployment
 Step by step guidance for setting up the flask on DreamHost for web app deployment.

 These steps are valid for both Shared Website Hosting and Virtual Private Server.